 In addition to traditional games, Nike supports unconventional sports like skateboarding as well.

-Skateboarders are known for their thrill-seeking gene.
+Skateboarders have a thrill-seeking gene.
 They improvise, take risks, and love to get creative while tackling obstacles.
 They’re anything but boring.

 Nike built on this persona in this short advertisement.
 Instead of skating on a plain road, a skateboarder uses ‘Chalk’ to draw an imaginary obstacle to play with.